 McClean Lake Mill

-The McClean Lake mill uses sulphuric acid and hydrogen peroxide leaching and a solvent extraction recovery process to extract and recover the uranium product from the ore.
-In addition to the mill facility, other infrastructure on the site includes a sulphuric acid plant, a ferric sulphate plant, an oxygen plant, warehouses, shops, offices and living accommodations for site personnel.
-The facilities are currently being expanded from a capacity of 13.0 million pounds U3O8 per year to approximately 24.0 million pounds per year to permit the processing of ore from the nearby Cigar Lake mine operated by Cameco Corporation.
-Construction of the expansion is expected to be by the end of 2015 and is being fully funded by the Cigar Lake joint venture.
+The McClean Lake mill is specially designed and constructed to process high grade uranium ores in a safe and environmentally responsible manner.
+The mill uses sulphuric acid and hydrogen peroxide leaching and a solvent extraction recovery process to extract and recover the uranium product from the ore.
+In addition to the mill facility, other infrastructure on the site includes a sulphuric acid plant, a ferric sulphate plant, an oxygen plant, an electricity transmission line tied into the provincial power grid, a 14 megawatt back-up diesel power plant, warehouses, shops, offices and living accommodations for site personnel.
+Mill facilities are being expanded from a current licensed capacity of 13.0 million pounds U3O8 per year up to 24.0 million pounds per year, to enable processing of 100% of ore production from the Cigar Lake mine which is expected to be 18 million pounds U3O8 per year.
+Construction of the expansion is expected to be completed in 2016 and is being fully funded by the CLJV.

 McClean Lake consists of nine known ore deposits, five of which have been mined out with some of the ore still stockpiled on the surface.